America’s First Automobile Race

 The day of the race was snowy with 38-degree temperatures.
 A German car made by Karl Benz was the first to arrive.
 There were two other Benz cars that arrived and participated in the race.
 There was also Charles Duryea and his motorized wagon as well as two other drivers with their two-wheeled vehicles.
 Another car that arrived that day was electric, but its battery died from the cold weather.

 The race began at 8:55 that morning and shortly after one of Benz’s cars hit a horse and had to leave the race.
 Duryea took an early lead, but his left front wheel got stuck and broke off the steering arm.
 He quickly stopped at a blacksmith shop and got a replacement arm and continued on the race.
 Though one of the Benz cars took the lead during this time, Duryea caught up and regained the lead on the return trip from Evanston.

 Then along the way two of Duryea’s cylinders stopped firing.
-He stopped for about 55 minutes to repair his car, and was sure he had lost the race.
+He stopped for about 55 minutes to repair his car and was sure he had lost the race.
 But as he drove through unpacked snow, he realized all the other racers were still behind him.
-Duryea stopped for gas and a passing train, but still managed to cross the finish line first at 7:18 p.m.
+Duryea stopped for gas and a passing train but still managed to cross the finish line first at 7:18 p.m.
 Only one other car managed to cross the finish line, the Mueller Benz.
 But its driver, Mr. Mueller, had passed out from exhaustion and someone else drove it across the finish line.

-Stories of the race were published in newspaper across the country.
+Stories of the race were published in newspapers across the country.
 Soon many speculated that these vehicles, which could travel even in harsh weather, would soon replace horse-drawn vehicles.
 Some credit this race with speeding up the development of the automobile in America by at least five years.